triton-inference-server/python_backend/README.md

         responses = []

         # Every Python backend must iterate through list of requests and create
         # an instance of pb_utils.InferenceResponse class for each of them.
-You
+        # Reusing the same pb_utils.InferenceResponse object for multiple
+        # requests may result in segmentation faults.
+You should avoid storing
-        # should avoid storing any of the input Tensors in the class attributes
+        # any of the input Tensors in the class attributes as they will be
-        # as they will be overridden in subsequent inference requests.
-You can
+        # overridden in subsequent inference requests.
+You can make a copy of
-        # make a copy of the underlying NumPy array and store it if it is
+        # the underlying NumPy array and store it if it is required.
-        # required.
         for request in requests:
             # Perform inference on the request and append it to responses
             # list...